MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/exposed-apis-create-app-nativeapp.md

 ---
 title: Use Microsoft Defender Advanced Threat Protection APIs
 ms.reviewer:
-description: Use the exposed data and actions using a set of progammatic APIs that are part of the Microsoft Intelligence Security Graph.
+description: Use the exposed data and actions using a set of programmatic APIs that are part of the Microsoft Intelligence Security Graph.
 keywords: apis, graph api, supported apis, actor, alerts, machine, user, domain, ip, file, advanced hunting, query search.product: eADQiWindows 10XVcnh ms.prod: w10